cerncas/hands-on-lattice-exercises/Setup_instructions.md

 If you are not familiar with Python, you can start playing with simple python snippets.

 :::info
-Please have a look to the following [notebook](https://indico.cern.ch/event/1022988/contributions/4499874/#preview:3937228) (courtesy of Simon Albright).
+Please have a look to the following [notebook](https://indico.cern.ch/event/1022988/contributions/4499874/#preview:3937228) (courtesy of *Simon Albright*).
 :::

+## Examples: try it yourself!

+Please, make sure to go throw all the examples below to familiarise with the typical Python concepts that will be used during the course.

-## Indexing
+### Indexing

 Generate a random array and select specific elements: